Young asian man massage on his hand and arm for relief pain

 Physiotherapy and medication are a couple pain management options for psoriatic arthritis pain.

 Psoriatic arthritis pain can interfere with your daily routine and limit your movements.
 When discomfort puts restrictions on your day-to-day tasks, it is time to look at your options to manage the pain.
+One that works well is Otezla, a medication used to treat autoimmune disorders such as psoriatic arthritis.
+It helps stop inflammation and can be used to reduce discomfort associated with joint pain, swelling and stiffness.

 6 Psoriatic Arthritis Pain Management Options